The Jacobiator of nonholonomic systems and the geometry of reduced nonholonomic brackets: Introduction

-{\it Acknowledgments}: I thank FAPERJ (Brazil) and the GMC Network (projects MTM2010-12116-E and MTM2012-34478, Spain), especially J.C.
+{\it Acknowledgments}: I thank FAPERJ, CNPq (Brazil) and the GMC Network (projects MTM2010-12116-E and MTM2012-34478, Spain), especially J.C.
 Marrero, E. Padron and D. Martin de Diego, for supporting this project.
 I have also benefited from attending the conferences {\it Applied Dynamics and Geometric Mechanics}, held in Oberwolfach, and the {\it Focus Program on Geometry, Mechanics and Dynamics, the Legacy of Jerry Marsden}, held at the Fields Institute, so I thank the various organizers, particularly A. Bloch and T. Ratiu, for their invitations.
 I am grateful to Alejandro Cabrera, Oscar Fernandez, Luis Garcia-Naranjo, David Iglesias-Ponte, Jair Koiller and Tom Mestdag for several interesting discussions and encouragement, and Henrique Bursztyn for his many comments on the manuscript.
-I particularly thank Oscar Fernandez for pointing out the snakeboard example.
+I particularly thank Oscar Fernandez for pointing out the snakeboard example and Luis Garcia-Naranjo for drawing my attention to the homogeneous ball rolling on a cylinder.
+Finally I thank the referees for their valuable comments that led to several improvements in the paper.